 Under the above agreement, Valor Collegiate Academies also operates College Prep.
-The school began classes in August 2018 with students in grade nine.
-The Organization plans to add a grade each year through 12th grade.
+The school began classes in August 2018 and currently enrolls students in grades nine through twelve.
 Per the charter agreement, enrollment in the school is open to any student within the MNPS System who resides in Davidson County.